accorvin/workshop-setup/README.md

 ## Setting up the workshop environment for users

+**Important** If you haven't already created the cluster and set up the custom workbench image, do those steps first by following the instructions in the second half of this README.

 ### Users List

 A list of GitHub usernames for workshop participants can be found in [users_list.txt](users_list.txt).
 To